Mezzanine Floor Building Regulations

 Do you need planning permission for a mezzanine floor?

-We are often asked about mezzanine floor planning permission.
+We are often asked about mezzanine flooring planning permission.
 Do you need it?
 Will it apply to your project?
 Is it complex and challenging to comply with?

 As every mezzanine floor plan is different, there will be some cases where planning permission applies and others where only Building Regulations Approval is needed.